Does Your Family Tree

 Data Collection

-HHGA is sponsoring a number of data collection projects to document the presence and lives of Greek immigrants and Greek-Americans.
-Participants are all volunteers - any individual or group who is interested may assist.
-No special training or background in genealogical research are necessary:
+HHGA encourages interested persons to undertake data collection projects to document the presence and lives of Greek immigrants and Greek-Americans.
+Greek-language skills may be helpful for some projects, but no special training or background in genealogical research are necessary:

 • Transcriptions of Orthodox Cemeteries and Greek Sections of Public Cemeteries